If you want to increase time on page and reduce bounce rate, you’re in the right place!

 Thankfully, there are some workarounds that let you approximate these metrics for one-page visits.
 But unless you’re using one of them, always remember that there are some situations in which the reported “time on page” and “bounce rate” metrics will be wildly inaccurate or entirely useless.

-How to increase time on page
+How to increase time on page and reduce bounce rate

 Now that we’ve gone over the limitations of time on page and bounce rate, we can talk about improving both metrics.
+These tips focus on how to increase time on page, but if you execute them well, your bounce rate will naturally go down because people will be interacting with your page for a longer period of time.

-Right off the bat, the most obvious way to increase time on page is by publishing high quality content.
+Right off the bat, the most obvious way to increase time on page is by publishing high-quality content.

 Content creation is an entirely separate subject, so suffice to say “high quality” content in this context means content that provides what your visitors are looking for.
 It should be relevant to their searches, and it should solve a user issue or streamline a pain point for your business.